 We moved to Florida for the weather.
 Tired of nor’easters, snow, and rain, we escaped New Hampshire for sunnier skies.
 No one ever moved to New England for the weather, but I must admit summer is hot as hell down here.

-I understood his anger.
-He was working on new construction that day.
+I understand his anger.
+He had been working on new construction that day.
 A shell of a house with no air conditioning in the brutal heat of a summer day in Florida.
 I was working in an air conditioned office in an empty building.
 I could possibly squeeze a nap in at my desk if I needed to.
 And I did.

 Lantana and Lake Worth were the day’s destination.
 We were told there are some affordable old Florida cottages around Lake and Lucerne Drives.
 We received this information at a happy hour at the Old Key Lime House in Lantana one Friday night.
 I cannot vouch for the validity of information received at a bar where numerous margaritas are being consumed, but the real estate experts were locals and seemed to know the area.